Center-Based ABA Therapy

 - Early Intervention: Preparing children from infancy to kindergarten to transition to school-based learning with the objective of entering into the least restrictive environment possible.

 - Behavioral management: Reducing dangerous and/or disruptive behavior such as aggression, self-injury, non-compliance and elopement.

 - Social Skills: Teaching children and adolescents how to establish peer relationships, share items, reciprocate conversations, and understand nonverbal cues.

 - Verbal Behavior: Creating an effective communication process to give kids a way of expressing their thoughts, needs, and wants using Picture Exchange Communication System (PECS), American Sign Language (ASL), or technology resources like IPads/Other devices.

 - Adaptive Living Skills: Teaching skills needed for an individual to function safely, independently, and appropriately on a daily basis.
 Living skills include: toileting, grooming, dressing, meal-time behavior, housekeeping chores, and motor skills.

 Behavior Therapist (RBT) holding a Bachelor’s Degree and/or has completed specialized training in ABA therapy (Registered Behavior Technician) required by the Behavior Analyst Certification Board facilitates each therapy session.
 A Master’s level Board Certified Behavior Analyst provides on-going training and supervision.

 - For socialization opportunities, clients can be matched by age and level of functioning

-- Centers allow for generalization by providing opportunities to use acquired skills in a new place
+- Centers allow for generalization by providing opportunities to use acquired skills in a new place and multiple therapist

 - Behavior Therapists have immediate access to Board Certified Behavior Analysts